 Tasting like a “cleaning product from under my sink,” as one woman on the tour described it, this Indian Pale Ale has a bold up-front citrus flavor followed by a bitter bite of hops.
 I’m a fan, but clearly, IPAs are an acquired taste.

-Where to Stay Near New Belgium’s Fort Collins Brewery
+Where to Stay in Fort Collins

 The Elizabeth Hotel, Autograph Collection [Earn Marriott Points]

-Located only .6 miles from New Belgium Brewing Company, this Old Town Fort Collins hotel is not only ideally located for craft-beer enthusiasts, but it’s also a hotel for music lovers with a music-themed suite, live music performances, in-room record players, and an instrument-lending library.
-Additionally, guests will enjoy the on-site restaurant, wine shop, and rooftop lounge with panoramic views.
+This Old Town Fort Collins hotel is also a wonderful choice for music lovers.
+It has a music-themed suite, live music performances, in-room record players, and an instrument-lending library.

-The Armstrong Hotel [Unique Boutique]
+The Armstrong Hotel [Historic Boutique]

-This independent hotel is 1.2 miles from New Belgium, and with its complimentary bike rentals, you could peddle your way to craft-beer paradise in less than 10 minutes.
-I also recommend the Armstrong Hotel for its historic location, city views, and Ace Gillett’s Lounge & Supper Club serving handcrafted cocktails and upscale comfort foods.
+The Armstrong Hotel is 1.2 miles from New Belgium, and with its complimentary bike rentals, you could pedal your way to craft beer paradise in less than 10 minutes.

 Edwards House [Luxurious Bed & Breakfast]